ceb-os/cloud-infrastructure-engineer-challenge/README.md

 Then check the following variables in the terraform.tfvars file and assign values to them, since they will be needed to perform a succesful deployment:
 ```
+# the sns-email where you want to receive notifications
 sns-email = ""
+# you public ip "x.x.x.x/32"
 my-public-ip = ""
 ```
 ### 1. Initialize and Validate
 ```
 terraform init
 terraform validate
+tflint --init
 ```
 ### 2. Run Pre-Deployment Checks
 ```